diegodaem/HSR-Index/README.md

 ![GitHub issues](https://img.shields.io/github/issues/diegodaem/HSR-Index)

 ### 🔬 Research Context
 **Paper**: Esquivel, D.A., Penagos, A., Feijó, A., Ramos Pereira, M. (2025).
 Racing Against Time to Unveil Hidden Bat Diversity.
+Submitted to "Nature Communications"

 ---

 ## 📋 Description

-The **Hidden Species Richness (HSR) Index** is a quantitative framework designed to identify priority biogeographic areas for hidden species discovery.
-By integrating multiple biodiversity and accessibility factors, the HSR provides researchers with a data-driven approach to optimize field surveys and taxonomic research efforts.
+The **Hidden Species Richness (HSR) Index** is a quantitative framework designed to identify biogeographic areas with the highest potential for hidden species discovery.
+By integrating multiple biodiversity and accessibility factors, the HSR offers a data-driven tool to guide field surveys and taxonomic research.
+When combined with ecological niche models and variables representing human-induced landscape modification, the HSR helps pinpoint regions of critical importance for detecting cryptic diversity.
+The model is flexible and can be adapted for any taxonomic group, across all biomes and ecosystems globally.

 ### Key Features
 - **Species richness integration**: Accounts for known hidden diversity patterns
-- **Sampling effort correction**: Adjusts for heterogeneous genetic sampling
+- **Sampling effort correction**: Adjusts for uneven genetic sampling across regions
-- **Accessibility analysis**: Incorporates accessibility and geographic constraints
+- **Accessibility analysis**: Considers geographic and logistical access constraints
-- **Climate change integration**: Include climate change projections
-- **Scalable framework**: Adaptable to different taxonomic groups and regions
+- **Scalable framework**: Easily adaptable to any taxonomic group or geographic region

+Optional, but recommended integrations:
+- **Human impact analysis**: Adds the effects of human-induced landscape modification
+- **Climate change projections**: Integrates future climate scenarios to assess potential impacts

 ---